hpatches/hpatches-benchmark/benchmarks/classification/README.md

 ### Entering all classification benchmarks

-In order to enter *all* the classification benchmarks, simply write the results files for all possible `*.pairs` files.
-There are only four of these for each of training and test:
+In order to enter *all* the classification benchmarks, simply write a `*.results` files for all possible `*.pairs` files.
+There are only four such files (for each of training and test):

 ```bash
 > ls -1 benchmarks/classification/*.pairs